Living in Portugal VS Spain: Which Country Is Right For You?

 The weather

-Portugal and Spain both have incredibly similar weather: both have incredibly hot parts such as the Alentejo in Portugal and Andalucia in Spain and both have greener areas like the North of Portugal and Galicia in Spain.
+Portugal and Spain both have incredibly similar weather: both have hot parts such as the Alentejo in Portugal and Andalucia in Spain and both have greener areas like the North of Portugal and Galicia in Spain.
 Both also have their own islands, which have their own climates which are separate to the mainland.

 Cost of living

-Comparing food and drink prices also isnโ€™t particularly helpful and can be quite misleading.
-Despite the lower purchasing power, Portugal is actually more expensive than Spain for a lot of things including essentials like cars, electricity, and fuel.
-Walk through a Spanish town and youโ€™ll see air con units on all of the apartment balconies.
-Not so in Portugal as itโ€™s more expensive to run them.
+Many people look at the minimum wage and conclude that Portugal must be cheaper since it has a lower minimum wage.
+However, property prices are now higher across a lot of Portugal, despite the lower minimum wage.
+And despite the lower purchasing power, Portugal is actually more expensive than Spain for a lot of things including essentials like cars, electricity, and fuel.
+Walk through a Spanish town and you’ll see air con units on all of the apartment balconies.
+Not so in Portugal as it’s more expensive to run them.

 Food